 For acne-prone skin, dehydration causes an interesting chain reaction.
 The body is smart—it goes into protective mode and a hormone is released that tells your pores to produce more oil.
 As a result, skin cell turnover slows down, and that leads to breakouts and scarring, as dehydration can also trigger melanocytes to go into overdrive.

 The Peach & Lily Wild Dew Treatment Essence ($39) keeps skin hydrated so that the inflammatory process can be stopped.
 It's one of my favorites because it is formulated with different molecular weights of hyaluronic acid, so all layers of the skin are getting hydrated—not just the surface.
-With 2 percent niacinamide, it helps with scarring and inflammation, as do the antioxidants like lotus and bamboo.
+The 2 percent niacinamide helps with brightening, redness, inflammation, and some scar reduction; so do the antioxidants like lotus and bamboo.
 It doesn't feel like you have anything on your skin.
 [Ed note: we also recommend Shani Darden Sake Toning Essence and Renee Rouleau Moisture Infusion Toner.]

 Here's a tip to get the most out of your essence: When watching TV with cleansed skin, apply 20 layers of this with clean hands.
 It's like a mini facial!
 It's non-irritating as it contains no fragrance or alcohol; it simply gives the skin the hydration it's craving.

 Constantly hydrating the skin from deep within can curb the overproduction of oil.
 I went from having shiny skin to skin that is less oily with a luminosity from within.